-- 48. Having considered the evidence, we are persuaded to make changes to our revised proposals for Hampshire.
-As discussed above, we propose that the Bramley and Tadley & Pamber wards are included in the county-crossing Mid Berkshire and Tadley constituency.
-As a consequence, we are able to propose that the Yateley East ward be included in the North East Hampshire constituency, thus avoiding the need to divide the town.
-We are also able to propose that the Charlton & the Pentons ward be included in the North West Hampshire constituency, preserving ties between this ward and Andover.
-We considered whether changes should be made to our proposed division of the Oakley & The Candovers ward; however, we feel that, although mathematically possible, including the entire ward in the East Hampshire constituency would be a poorer reflection of community ties than the revised proposals. - 49.
+- either dividing an unacceptable number of wards, or disrupting a number of constituencies which were well received during the consultation periods. - 912.
+We also considered whether or not to retain the divide of the Oakley & The Candovers ward, given that the whole ward could be included in the East Hampshire constituency.
+We note that the inclusion of the Oakley part of this ward in the Basingstoke constituency has been generally well supported, and that our proposed split of this ward approximately follows the M3, which we consider to be a sensible physical boundary.
+We additionally note that, while there is good evidence of transport and community linkages between Oakley and Basingstoke, there is no such evidence for linkages with East Hampshire.
+We therefore feel that it would be pragmatic to retain this divided ward in our final recommendations. - 913.
 We note the sustained opposition to our proposed Fareham and Waterlooville constituency.
 We again considered whether or not to make changes to this constituency; however, we note that counter proposals received either divide Fareham in half, or else disrupt the large number of constituencies on the Hampshire coast that could otherwise be retained wholly unchanged.
-We have therefore concluded that the revised proposals best reflect the statutory factors. - 50.
+We have therefore concluded that the revised proposals best reflect the statutory factors. - 914.
 Finally, we considered alternative names for constituencies in Hampshire.
 While we note the support for Forest of Bere as an alternative name for the Fareham and Waterlooville constituency, we feel that this name is not sufficiently descriptive of the area covered by the constituency, and therefore have retained the name Fareham and Waterlooville in our final recommendations.
-Similarly, while we acknowledge support for the name Wey Valley instead of Farnham and Bordon, we feel that this name would not reflect the Hampshire component of this county-crossing constituency, and hence have retained the name Farnham and Bordon in our final recommendations. - 51.
-Our final recommendations in Hampshire are therefore for constituencies of Aldershot, Basingstoke, Eastleigh, East Hampshire, Fareham and Waterlooville Gosport, Hamble Valley, Havant, New Forest East, New Forest West, North West Hampshire, North East Hampshire, Portsmouth North, Portsmouth South, Romsey and Southampton North, Southampton Itchen, Southampton Test, Winchester.
+Similarly, while we acknowledge support for the name Wey Valley instead of Farnham and Bordon, we feel that this name would not reflect the Hampshire component of this cross-county boundary constituency, and hence have retained the name Farnham and Bordon in our final recommendations. - 915.
+Our final recommendations in Hampshire are therefore for constituencies of: Aldershot; Basingstoke; East Hampshire; Eastleigh; Fareham and Waterlooville; Gosport; Hamble Valley; Havant; New Forest East; New Forest West; North East Hampshire; North West Hampshire; Portsmouth North; Portsmouth South; Romsey and Southampton North; Southampton Itchen; Southampton Test; and Winchester.
 These constituencies are composed of the areas listed in Volume two and shown on the maps in Volume three of this report.